LinqLover/google-photos-rummy/README.md

    The recommended sample size is ~50, depending on the number of memories, players, and available time.

-   The script will ask you to perform a few simple steps for authorization.
+   The script will ask you to perform a few simple steps for selecting galleries.
    Do as instructed.

    Be patient for a few minutes (depending on the number of your photos), a random subset of your photos will be downloaded into the `photos` directory of the project folder.

-5. **Print out the downloaded photos (recommended size: 4 images per page) and cut up the pages.**
+5. **Print out the downloaded photos and cut up the pages.**

+   Recommended size: 4 images per page.

    > [!TIP]
    > If you use photo paper, you can also use the photos to arrange a nice photo wall after playing the game.